 Once your domain is verified, it’s time to direct your email flow.
 This is done by configuring your MX Record to point to the google mail servers.

-- Go to, Hosting Services then to Domains.
+- In your 10Web dashboard, go to Hosting Services then to Domains.

 It usually takes about 6 hours until you can start sending and receiving emails.
 It could however, take up to 72 hours to start receiving emails.